-K-12, Teaching through Architecture
+K-12 and Museum Education, Teaching through Architecture

 - Direct and personal connection to Fallingwater, Frank Lloyd Wright's masterwork